top of page

 FREE MARKET: a market in which buyers and sellers are free to exchange with one another on any mutually acceptable terms, as each individual sees fit.

-FREE-RIDER PROBLEMa market imperfection whereby a party can receive the benefits of a resource that is paid for by others without paying themselves.
+FREE-RIDER PROBLEM: a market imperfection whereby a party can receive the benefits of a resource that is paid for by others without paying themselves.
+The free-rider problem is intrinsic to Public Goods.

 G

-GOODS: are physical objects that can satisfy people's needs and wants.
+GOODS: are physical objects that can satisfy people's needs or wants.
 Contrast with 'Services'.

 H